-- HPTN Leadership (primary abstract/manuscript and as necessary)
+- MRC chair(s)

 - SDMC PI

 - LOC representative

 - Science reviewers

 - LC representative

 Further details of the MRC review process are found in the HPTN Publications Policy (Section 21).

 4.3.4 Performance Evaluation Committee

 The PEC is responsible for overseeing a continuous, comprehensive evaluation of clinical research sites conducting HPTN studies (see Section 19 for more information about the Network evaluation).